google.com, pub-4591360413847643, DIRECT, f08c47fec0942fa0

 Lining and Padding

 The padding and the interior lining are crucial to the level of comfort.
 Fabrics that aren’t breathable or absorb moisture make a hard hat hot and sweaty.
-Also, the padding may not be adequate and may cause stress areas.
+Additionally, the padding may not be sufficient and may create stress points.

 Ventilation

 If you work in hot conditions, inadequate ventilation could make wearing a hard hat difficult.
-A buildup of heat within the shell could cause discomfort, sweating, and possibly heat-related diseases.
+A buildup of heat within the shell can cause discomfort, sweating, and potentially lead to heat-related diseases.

 Steps to Make a Hard Hat More Comfortable